Deaths reported as Hurricane Irma batters northern Caribbean islands

 (CNN)Reports of fatalities and widespread damage in northern Caribbean islands began to emerge Wednesday night after Hurricane Irma blasted through, packing devastating winds and rain.

-"Barbuda is literally rubble," Prime Minister Gaston Browne of Antigua and Barbuda told an interviewer with ABS TV/Radio Antigua.
+"Barbuda right now is literally a rubble," Prime Minister Gaston Browne of Antigua and Barbuda told an interviewer with ABS TV/Radio Antigua.

-"The entire housing stock was damaged," Browne said after visiting the island.
+"The entire housing stock was damaged," Browne said after visiting the island of 1,800.
 "It is just a total devastation."

+Irma killed at least three people, destroyed government buildings, tore roofs from houses and left islands without power or communications.
+St. Martin/St. Maarten and St. Barts also felt the fury of the Category 5 storm, one of the strongest ever recorded in the Atlantic, according to updates from the region.

-About 1,800 people live on Barbuda, Browne said, adding that there currently is no water or phone service for residents.
+Browne said there currently is no water or phone service for Barbuda residents.
 He said one fatality, an infant, had been confirmed.

+Communication was disrupted after winds snapped a cell tower in two on the island.

+Irma damaged Barbuda's lone airport, which will now force officials to ferry supplies by boat and helicopter from Antigua.
+Browne estimated rebuilding would cost about $100 million.

-Charles Fernandez, minister of foreign affairs and international trade for Antigua and Barbuda, told ABS that destruction on Barbuda was "upwards of 90%."
+Charles Fernandez, minister of foreign affairs and international trade for Antigua and Barbuda, said that destruction on Barbuda was "upwards of 90%."

+One woman told ABS TV/Radio her family of seven, including a 2-month-old infant, crammed into a closet before the hurricane force winds.
+The storm ripped the roof off, and they huddled together until rescuers reached them.
+Her home is destroyed, the woman said.

+"My main concern now is, how we're going to survive after this," the Barbuda resident said.

 At least two people died and two others were seriously injured on St. Barts and St. Martin, said French Overseas Affairs Minister Annick Girardin.
 The islands are French overseas collectivities.